ius-csg/ccdc-handbook/docs/Linux/tools.md

 ### Process management
 * `top` - List running processes, or tasks
 * `pkill <name>` - Sends SIGTERM to the specified process, matching the specified name.
 SIGTERM is a request for a graceful termination.

+## Utilities

+### Vim

+Vim can be very daunting when first using it.
+It is the default editor in linux for many programs so you should know what to do if you are presented with vim ex. `(crontab will default with vim when trying to edit the cron)`

+To open a file with vim you can type `vim somefile.txt`.

+You are now in the editor and you will notice if you try to type something that it won't write.

+This is because vim is listening for commands.
+In order to type in the text file you must turn it to insert mode by pressing the `i` key.

+Once you get done making your edits you will need to exit INSERT mode by pressing the `escape` key.

+Now to save your edits you will need to access vim's command line.
+You can do this by pressing the `:` (colon) key.
+Now type `wq` and ENTER to write (w) and quit(q).

+If you need to exit without saving the command is `q!`.